nuxencs/seasonpackarr/README.md

 interface (no `apiKey` field).
 Transmission listens on port `9091` by default, so set `port: 9091` (seasonpackarr does not assume a port if it is left unset).

+#### Deluge

+Deluge support uses the native daemon RPC interface through [`autobrr/go-deluge`](https://github.com/autobrr/go-deluge).
+Set `type: "deluge-v1"` for Deluge 1.3 or `type: "deluge-v2"` for Deluge 2.
+The two protocol generations have different wire formats, so the type must match the daemon. `"deluge"` remains a V2 alias.
+Use a daemon account from Deluge's `auth` file as `username` and `password`.
+The default native RPC port is `58846` when `port` is left unset.
+Enter a hostname or IP address in `host`, not an HTTP URL, and do not use the Deluge Web port.

+Deluge requires `import.savePath`.
+It accepts zero or one `import.tags` entry as the torrent's Label plugin label.
+Enable Deluge's optional Label plugin to apply it.
+When enabled, seasonpackarr creates a missing label and assigns it.
+Deluge does not support `apiKey` or the qBittorrent-only import fields.
+The adapter adds the torrent stopped, applies its optional label, then resumes it.
+Deluge and libtorrent perform the initial data check before transferring pieces.
+Seasonpackarr waits until the torrent is no longer paused or checking.
+The current adapter requires a v1 or hybrid torrent because it identifies the torrent by its legacy info hash.
+This is an adapter limitation, not a general claim about current Deluge releases.

+The [Deluge primary-source audit](docs/references/deluge-primary-source-audit.md) records the exact Autobrr, go-deluge, Deluge 1.3.15, and Deluge 2 revisions that support these protocol, label, path, duplicate, and checking decisions.

 #### Import Policy

-The per-client `import` block controls how seasonpackarr imports a matched season pack back into the client.
-These fields work for both client types:
+The per-client `import` block controls how seasonpackarr imports a matched season pack back into the client:

 - **savePath**: The final import destination.
 Matched episodes are hardlinked into the season pack folder beneath it, and the torrent is added to the client with this save path.
-Optional: qBittorrent follows its automatic-management and manual category-path preferences, while Transmission falls back to its session download directory.
+It is required for Deluge.
+It is optional for qBittorrent, which follows its automatic-management and manual category-path preferences, and Transmission, which falls back to its session download directory.
 When set, the directory must already exist.
 - **tags**: qBittorrent tags or Transmission labels added to imported torrents.
+Deluge accepts at most one entry as its optional Label plugin label.
+Labels use letters, digits, underscores, or hyphens and are stored in lower case.
   Defaults to `["seasonpackarr"]`.

-seasonpackarr always adds the torrent in a stopped state so the present files can be rechecked/verified first, and always starts it once the data checks out - a correctly imported pack is never left stopped.
+seasonpackarr adds the torrent in a stopped state. qBittorrent and Transmission complete their explicit verification before resume.
+Deluge resumes into its normal initial check.
+A correctly imported pack is never left stopped.

-The following fields are qBittorrent-only and are rejected at startup when set on a Transmission client:
+The following fields are qBittorrent-only and are rejected at startup when set on a Transmission or Deluge client:

 - **category**: The category to add the torrent with; also resolves the import destination when `savePath` is empty.
   When no save or download path is set, seasonpackarr sends only the category and leaves path selection and Auto TMM